kaylubh/caesar-cipher/README.md

 #### Run

 Package does not run independently.
+Functions for `encrypt`, `decrypt`, and `crack` are located in `caesar_cipher.cipher`.
 See tests in order to test functionality.

 #### Tests